Akami−Uapishkᵘ−KakKasuak−Mealy Mountains National Park Reserve: Background

 Parks Canada, the governing and administration body for the national park system, has developed a national systems plan identifying 39 different natural regions it aims to represent.
 Since the 1970s, the Innu people rejected Parks Canada's efforts in the region.
-However in 2001, after concluding a framework for a land claim agreement, Innu Nation invited Parks Canada to begin conducting a feasibility study regarding whether a new park should be established in Labrador, which would represent the east coast boreal forest.
+However, in 2001, after concluding a framework for a land claim agreement, Innu Nation invited Parks Canada to begin conducting a feasibility study regarding whether a new park should be established in Labrador, which would represent the east coast boreal forest.
 A steering committee was formed, and they held a series of meetings near Lake Melville.
-One of the concerns brought up by the area residents was regarding the "traditional land uses by Labradorians", which include "the continuing use of personal cabins, boil-ups (lunch and picnic fires), cutting wood for personal use, gathering medicinal and healing herbs, berry picking, fishing, and hunting, trapping and snaring small game".
+One of the concerns brought up by the area residents regarded the "traditional land uses by Labradorians", which include "the continuing use of personal cabins, boil-ups (lunch and picnic fires), cutting wood for personal use, gathering medicinal and healing herbs, berry picking, fishing, and hunting, trapping and snaring small game".

 In May 2008, the committee concluded that a park was feasible.
 The park began as a reserve due to unresolved land claims negotiations with Innu people in the area.
 A National Park Reserve is an area that has been set aside with the intention of becoming a national park, pending the settlement of land claims.
 Until then, they are managed as national parks under the National Parks Act.